All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Here is the challenge: NAD+ levels decline with age.
 By middle age, tissue NAD+ concentrations may fall to roughly half of youthful levels .
 This decline has been linked to many hallmarks of aging, including mitochondrial dysfunction, genomic instability, and chronic inflammation.
 Restoring NAD+ levels through supplementation or IV therapy has become a major focus of longevity research.

 NAD+ can be delivered through IV infusion, subcutaneous injection, or oral precursors such as NMN (nicotinamide mononucleotide) and NR (nicotinamide riboside).
-Each route has different bioavailability and onset characteristics, which your physician can help you navigate.
+Each route has different bioavailability and onset characteristics, which your physician can help you find.

 Potential Benefits of NAD+